rcantini/rcantini.github.io/content/post/bert_text_classification/index.md

 The used data come from the <a href="https://www.kaggle.com/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews">IMDB dataset</a>, which contians 50000 movie reviews equally divided by polarity.
 The second case study is about building a model capable of detecting different types of of toxicity like threats, obscenity, insults, and identity-based hate.
 The used <a href="https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/data">dataset</a> is comprised of a large number of comments from Wikipedia.
 Toxicity detection models are useful for helping online discussion become more productive and respectful.

-In the following, I show the Keras code for creating the models.
+In the following, I show my Keras code for creating the models.

 ```python
 def create_model(n_out):